Mongolian Meatballs

 Coat:

-• When meatballs have finished cooking, add half of them into the pan with the sauce and gently coat each meatball in the sauce.
+• When the meatballs have finished cooking, add half of them into the pan with the sauce and gently coat each meatball in the sauce.

 • Transfer the glazed meatballs to a serving dish and repeat with the remaining ones.